The PRIMA initiative

 The Impact Assessment process

-In line with the indications provided in the Better Regulation Guidelines, and with the support of an external group of experts, the European Commission services are now performing an Impact Assessment of the PRIMA initiative.
+In line with the indications provided in the Better Regulation Guidelines, and with the support of an external group of experts, the European Commission services have performed an Impact Assessment of the PRIMA initiative before preparing a legislative proposal.
 The purpose of this process is to analyse the need for an EU action in this domain and the potential economic, social and environmental impacts of the alternative policy options.

 The Stakeholder Consultation process